Out Is Through

 "Out Is Through" is a song written by Canadian singer-songwriter Alanis Morissette for her sixth studio album, So-Called Chaos (2004).
-The song was released on July 19, 2004.

-Chart performance

-The song failed to become a hit despite being marketed heavily outside the US, peaking at number 56 in the United Kingdom.
+The song was released on July 19, 2004, in the United Kingdom, peaking at number 56 on the UK Singles Chart.
+It was not released in the United States.

 Music videos

 There are two music videos for the song.
 On one of the videos, Morissette appears with her bandmates during a 2004 performance of the song on the UK weekend youth TV show T4, with the album track replacing the audio.
 The alternate video is about a fan-girl (Anne Vyalitsyna) running and trying to get to Morissette's different live performances until she finally does.